 We are representing Rajat K. Gupta, McKinsey’s former Managing Director Worldwide, in both a criminal prosecution brought against him by the U.S. Attorney for the Southern District of New York and a civil enforcement action brought against him by the SEC in the Galleon insider trading matter.
 The SEC initially commenced an administrative proceeding against Mr. Gupta in March 2011, seeking to have the charges determined by an administrative law judge instead of by a federal district court judge in a proceeding that would have denied Mr. Gupta a jury as well as of the benefits of the federal rules of procedure and evidence.
 In response, Mr. Gupta sued the SEC in federal court, alleging that the SEC deprived Mr. Gupta of his constitutional right to equal protection under the law by singling him out for disparate and prejudicial treatment given that the SEC had sued all other Galleon-related defendants in federal court.
 On July 11, 2011, the U.S. District Court for the Southern District of New York denied the SEC’s motion to dismiss this action in a 22-page opinion, which rejected each of the SEC’s jurisdictional and immunity arguments, finding that a federal district court action provided Mr. Gupta with the only meaningful forum to pursue his constitutional claim.
 On August 4, 2011 the SEC announced that it had agreed to drop its administrative proceedings against Mr. Gupta.
 In October 2011, Mr. Gupta was indicted in the Southern District of New York, and the SEC refiled its allegations in that federal court.
 After a four-week trial in June 2012, Mr. Gupta was acquitted on two counts of the indictment, but convicted on certain other counts.
 In December 2012 Mr. Gupta was granted bail pending appeal.
-The appeal is likely to be argued in the spring of 2013.
+The appeal was argued in May 2013.

 In a unanimous opinion issued on April 5, 2013, the U.S. Court of Appeals for the Second Circuit affirmed the dismissal of the complaint in the case of Mercer v.
 Gupta.
 James Mercer, a shareholder of The Goldman Sachs Group, Inc., brought this action purportedly on behalf of Goldman Sachs against Mr. Gupta under Section 16(b) of the Securities Exchange Act of 1934.
 Section 16(b) is a strict liability provision that forces statutory insiders (that is, officers, directors and owners of more than 10% of the outstanding shares of a corporation) to disgorge all profits realized by him or her from any purchase and sale (or sale and purchase) made within a six-month period.
 Mercer alleged that Mr. Gupta was the “beneficial owner” of profits realized by Raj Rajaratnam through Rajaratnam’s trading in Goldman Sachs stock for the Galleon Group.
 In a decision issued on July 28, 2012, the district court granted Mr. Gupta’s motion to dismiss on the ground that the complaint failed adequately to plead that Mr. Gupta was a beneficial owner of these shares.
 The Second Circuit affirmed the district court’s dismissal, agreeing that the plaintiff had failed adequately to plead that Mr. Gupta was the beneficial owner of the Galleon Group’s shares of Goldman Sachs (and therefore Mr. Gupta had not “realized” any profits as required for liability under Section 16(b)).
 The Second Circuit also accepted the argument that “Section 16(b) does not apply perforce to tippers,” where the central allegation of the complaint was that Mr. Gupta tipped information about Goldman Sachs to Rajaratnam.